ServiceNow

 1. OAuth Token Based (Recommended)

-Click on “New” application and select the following option: “Create an OAuth API endpoint for external clients”.
+2. Click on “New” application and select the following option: “New Inbound Integration Experience”.

 Important: Kindly make sure to keep the refresh token lifespan long enough so that the sync with Leena KM does not expire.

-Use the API to generate the refresh token which will be used in the ServiceNow connector with Leena AI with same user.
+2. Use the following curl to make an API call to generate the refresh token which will be used in to establish connection with ServiceNow in Leena AI KM.

 Required user roles